 Frequently asked questions

 How much is California car insurance?

-Premium prices vary based on location and type of vehicle, as well as driver attributes, such as years licensed, age, reasons for driving and driving record.
+Premium prices vary based on rate factors such as location and type of vehicle, as well as driver attributes, such as years licensed, age, reasons for driving and driving record.

 Which auto insurance is best in California?

 J.D.
 Power and Associates rank Esurance as California’s best auto insurance company.
 However, choosing a policy is subjective.
 Insurance companies offer various discounts, and some have special programs for senior citizens and students.